dahmadi/TheTrendIsYourFriend/README.md

  - Recall: 0.8551724137931035
  - F1 Score: 0.8322147651006712
  - Confusion Matrix: True Positive = 126; False Negative = 21; False Positive = 29; True Negative = 124.

+## Experiment Conditionals
+1. Five (5) minute stock market data was used and days grouped together for training and testing purposes.
+Day trading common practices are to utilize the 5 min data in order to identify patterns and trends.
+Day traders also typically treat and apply single day trading vs multi day positions slightly differently as risk involves adjust with overnight holding.
+2. Post COVID market conditions.
+We are of the thought that COVID and events folling influenced the retail trader and made available information and data that was not necessariliy utilized by all.
+Also from personal experience.
+3. Used two (2) to three (3) years of data in our analysis.
+4. Reviewed only the QQQ security (reflects tech heavy Nasdaq).
+We believe that the volatility within this index allows for more frequent trend reversals and potential profits.
+This is not without it's own inherent risk.
+5. Target audience: Day Traders.
+The concept behind this experiment would have the model actively monitor live data in the within script of trading platforms (e.g. Think or Swim (TOS)).
+As a pattern is predicted and identified by the signal would be identified on the chart and the user can choose to take the trade or not, user personal variables.
+At this point the user would have full control of the way they manage the trade.
+Complete automation was considered and can still be implemented with further investigation and coding, but there is some concern of liability and complete release of personal funds.

+## What's Next?
+1. Do we keep only to one security or test amongst others?
+Double tops and bottoms present themselves in almost all tradeable assets, and the definition of a double top does not change.
+2. Do we automate even more? please reference "Experiment Conditionals?" part 5.
+3. Do we review a larger data set?
+Additional time frames?
+4. How to implement this on an active paper trading account?
+5. Work to implement additional patterns within this model?
+Or independent new models for other patterns?